Hello, and welcome to Joyful Paws !

 My passion for helping dogs and their owners over the years eventually led to me to my decision to make it my life's work by creating 'Joyful Paws', so that I can dedicate my full attention to ensuring that I can help as many dogs and their humans as possible to live their lives in harmony together.

-Offering professional, friendly, caring yet affordable assistance, I receive referrals from Vets4Pets, Walsgrave, Coventry, and I work with all breeds of dog of all ages, including rescues (Romanian street dogs & U.K.), Pit Bull types and other exempted dogs, and dogs of all temperaments, and also those displaying aggression or fear-based traits, and I very much look forward to working with you and yours.
+Offering professional, friendly, caring yet affordable assistance, I receive referrals from Vets4Pets, Walsgrave, Coventry, and I work with all breeds of dog of all ages, including rescues (Romanian street dogs & U.K.), Pit Bull types and other exempted dogs.
+I'm happy to work with dogs of all temperaments, and specialise in helping those displaying aggression or fear-based traits, and I very much look forward to working with you and yours.

 Photos top to bottom are:- Me with client's dog, Dave the Beagle, plus my own pack Bella, Cody & Baxter, & finally, giving Reiki healing to my friend's dog, Puffin, after removal of an incisor